 “I think a sign of a good town is to have an independent book store where people can come to discuss ideas in a non-threatening place.”
 She started with what was already in place – children’s books – and grew it from there.
 “We focus on creating a fun place where children can pick out whatever books they want.
 We want this to be a fun place to read so kids will be excited about reading.”

 Blue Willow frequently hosts the authors of books stocked on the shelves.
 It’s a great place for local authors to present their latest literary efforts.
 The store also participates in a wide variety of community events.
 The April calendar alone noted eighteen events.
 Koehler reports there were more that were private events and so not shown on the store calendar.
 Since the store is located on a major road that will be under a widening project for many months to come, Koehler even offers on-line updates on the project.
 This not only helps people determine the best route to get to the store, it also helps figure out how best to navigate this part of down.
 Now that’s customer service!

-Blue Willow celebrates its 20th anniversary this fall.
-If you don’t live close enough to check it out in person, you can participate via the delightful website: www.bluewillowbookshop.com Check it out.
+If you don’t live close enough Dairy Ashford and Memorial to check out Blue Willow Bookshop in person, you can participate via the delightful website: www.bluewillowbookshop.com Check it out.
 You’ll be glad you did.